-- Ensure that your interests in the company have been fully disclosed in eDisclosure; any equity (e.g., ownership) interests in a start-up company, even if the value is currently nothing or unknown, meet the criteria for "significant financial interest" and need to be disclosed - ✓ Carefully review the solicitation to verify your PI eligibility (e.g., some sponsors may prohibit the university PI on the STTR from having any financial interests in/with the SBC, etc.) - Ensure that the PIs of the SBC and the University portions of the proposalare not the same individual - ✓ Ensure that your company has the adequate resources to carry out the company portion of the work being proposed (including but not limited to personnel and effort, place of performance, space and equipment needed to carry out the research, etc.) - Ensure you have a compliant plan around what the company portion of the work and the University portion of the work, respectively, will entail (including but not limited to personnel and effort, place of performance, space and equipment needed to carry out the research, etc.); if University resources or equipment are needed for any aspect of the company portion of the research, engage SR to ensure that appropriate agreements and budgetary issues are considered - ✓ Reach out to your school dean's office and/or NUCOI to facilitate proactive consideration of the situation, to ensure that the COI can be adequately managed, and a COI plan instituted (if/as needed) for all relevant parties - 2.
+- ✓ Ensure that your interests in the company have been fully disclosed in eDisclosure; any equity (e.g., ownership) interests in a start-up company, even if the value is currently nothing or unknown, meet the criteria for "significant financial interest" and need to be disclosed - ✓ Verify that the sponsor does not have specific prohibitions around such arrangements that you should be cognizant of when planning the research proposal (e.g., ensure that the sponsor does not prohibit the university PI on the STTR from having any financial interests in/with the company that is the prime proposal applicant, etc.) - ✓ Ensure that you have named the PI of the company portion of the research and the university portion of the research, respectively, and that they are not the same individual - Ensure that your company has the adequate resources to carry out the company portion of the work being proposed, from both technical and administrative standpoints (including but not limited to personnel and effort, place of performance, space and equipment needed to carry out the research, etc.) - ✓ Ensure you have a compliant plan around what exactly the company portion of the work, and the university portion of the work, respectively, will entail (including but not limited to personnel and effort, place of performance, space and equipment needed to carry out the research, etc.); if university resources or equipment are needed for any aspect of the company portion of the research, engage OSR to ensure that appropriate agreements and budgetary issues are considered - Reach out to your school dean's office and/or NUCOI to facilitate proactive consideration of the situation, to ensure that the COI can be adequately managed, and a COI plan instituted (if/as needed) for all relevant parties - 2.
 Question: I would like the research administrator in my department to help me prepare the SBIR application my company is going to submit.
 My company is even willing pay for him to attend a workshop on SBIRs and STTRs.
-Is this appropriate, since Northwestern is the "university partner" on the SBIR proposal?

-Answer: No; university resources (including staff) may not be used for the company's work, including proposal preparation work for SBIRs and/or STTRs.2 Northwestern research administrators and Sponsored Research staff will be involved, however, in providing support for the university side of the research collaboration (if applicable), such as preparing the letter of support, budget, and subcontract for the university portion of an SBIR/STTR collaboration.

-3. Question 3: A colleague and I have started a company and we are ready to apply for an SBIR award.
+Is this appropriate, since Northwestern is the "university partner" on the SBIR proposal? - Answer: In general, no; university resources (including staff) may not be used for the company's work, including proposal preparation work for SBIRs and/or STTRs.
+Northwestern research administrators and Office of Sponsored Research staff would be involved, however, in providing support for the university side of the research collaboration (if applicable), such as preparing the letter of support, budget, and subcontract for the university portion of an SBIR/STTR collaboration. - 3.
+Question 3: A colleague and I have started a company and we are ready to apply for an SBIR award.
 I am a faculty member; my colleague is a full-time staff research scientist in my department.
 The project will involve a subcontract to Northwestern, and specifically to my lab.
-Can my colleague serve as the PI on the company side of the project?
+Can my colleague serve as the PI on the company side of the project, while I will serve as PI on subcontract to the university?